ioccc-src/winner/bugs.md

 ## [2005/giljade](2005/giljade/giljade.c) ([README.md](2005/giljade/README.md))
 ## STATUS: known bug - please help us fix

-Landon Curt Noll fixed this entry to work with clang by changing the first arg to be an `int` and the second arg to be a `char **`.
-This is important because of clang's deficiency requiring args to be one type only.
+Landon Curt Noll fixed this entry to work (or at least compile) with clang by changing the first arg to be an `int` and the second arg to be a `char **`.
+This is important because of clang's defect requiring args to be one type only.

 This did not completely fix the problem for the program however.
-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) observed that it has to be compiled with `-m32` which is not possible in modern macOS.
-It also cannot have the compiler optimiser enabled.
-Cody fixed it so that it works in 64-bit but the clang fix does break something in the entry, specifically that the self-test feature of the program no longer works.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) observed that it at that point it had to be compiled with `-m32` which is not possible in modern macOS.
+It also cannot have optimisation enabled though with the fix below this is no longer certain either way.

+Cody fixed it so that it works in 64-bit but the clang compilation fix does break something in the entry, specifically that the self-test feature of the program no longer works.

 One is supposed to be able to do: